ConorRoberts/AdventureGame/README.md

 ## How to operate your program
+To run, use these commands in this order.
+* "mvn compile"
+* "mvn exec:java"

 ### Running from the command line (without maven)
+I don't know how you would run this without maven

 ### Instructions for using the program
+* "go <N/E/S/W" : moves in the specified direction

 ## Statement of Individual Work